Vendorf/contour-tree/README.md

 Computes contour tree based on algorithm in [Computing contour trees in all dimensions](https://doi.org/10.1016/S0925-7721(02)00093-7) from Harr et al.

-WebGL code adapted from [Cem Yuksel](https://graphics.cs.utah.edu/courses/cs4600/fall2023/)
+_WebGL code adapted from [Cem Yuksel](https://graphics.cs.utah.edu/courses/cs4600/fall2023/)._

+The contour tree is displayed in a popup window, so allow popups for the site and reload to allow it to work.

+# Overview

+TODO

 # Install